BDomzal/magnetstein/README.md

 # Example: quantification for a single mixture

 See `estimation.ipynb` in folder `examples/` to find out how to estimate amounts of components in a single NMR mixture.
+If you need more example data, check out [this repository](https://github.com/BDomzal/magnetstein_data).

 # Monitoring chemical reactions